sporksmith/walking-onions-wip/specs/08-tracking-relay-honesty.md

 ## Defense: index stability

-First, the voting process should be designed such that relays do not needlessly move around the index.
-For example, it would -not- be appropriate to add an index type whose value is computed by first putting the relays into a pseudorandom order.
+First, the voting process should be designed such that relays do not needlessly move around the routing index.
+For example, it would _not_ be appropriate to add an index type whose value is computed by first putting the relays into a pseudorandom order.
 Instead, index voting should be deterministic and tend to give similar outputs for similar inputs.

 This proposal tries to achieve this property in its index voting algorithms.
 We should measure the degree to which we succeed over